Thinkwise Cloud

 Introduction to the Thinkwise Cloud

 The Thinkwise Cloud is a managed Platform-as-a-Service (PaaS) that supports the complete software development lifecycle of applications built with the Thinkwise Platform.
-You can develop, test, deploy, and maintain applications in a secure, scalable, and automated environment efficiently.
-The Thinkwise Cloud removes the need to manage infrastructure and helps speed up delivery.
+You can efficiently develop, test, deploy, and maintain applications in a secure, scalable, and automated environment.
+The Thinkwise Cloud eliminates the need to manage infrastructure, helping to speed up delivery.

 Benefits of the Thinkwise Cloud

-- Enterprise-grade hosting of the Thinkwise Platform with auto-scaling, high-availability and critical backup & disaster recovery capabilities
+- Enterprise-grade hosting of the Thinkwise Platform with auto-scaling, high-availability, and critical backup and disaster recovery capabilities

-- Managed service: 24/7 monitoring and support, automatic upgrades to latest versions
+- Managed service: 24/7 monitoring and support, automatic upgrades to the latest versions

 - Fully managed DTAP Environments with CI/CD automation for deployments to Acceptance and Production